José Arastey

 José Arastey Eres (born 30 June 1966) is a Spanish football manager.
+He is the current manager of the under-20 squad of Colombian club Deportes Tolima.

 Career

 Born in Massamagrell, Valencian Community, Arastey began his career with hometown side UD Masamagrell's youth setup.
 He then worked at CD San Lorenzo de Masamagrell and El Puig CE before joining Villarreal CF's youth setup in 1999.

 Arastey subsequently worked with CF Torre Levante (where he also managed the first team) and Valencia CF's youth squads before being named manager of Levante UD Femenino on 28 July 2008.
 He left the club in the following year, and subsequently returned to Valencia to take over the Juvenil B squad.

 In 2010, Arastey was appointed manager of Ribarroja CF in Tercera División.
 He was sacked in March of the following year, and spent nearly ten months unemployed before joining the youth organization chart of CD Eldense.
 He was named manager of the latter club on 4 July, but resigned on 5 November.